-Baijiu is the drink of choice in China, and in turn the world’s most consumed spirit—by a long shot too, with more than twice the amount of baijiu drunk every year compared with vodka, in a distant second place.
+Baijiu is the drink of choice in China—and in turn the world’s most consumed spirit.
+It is by a long shot, too, with more than twice the amount of baijiu drunk every year compared with vodka in distant second.

 Why we should care?